10 Ways To Repair a Fence

 - Drive holes for pocket screws in the rails, then drive three-inch screws to hold the panel to the posts.

-- Finish by removing the support blocks.
+- Removing the support blocks.

 Chain Link Fence: Replace a Bent Rail